noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - e.g. solid colors, behind an imge, behind text, each artistically visible and possibly animated at different speeds/scroll positions
   - breakup content with offset headers, subheaders and columns
     - instead of rigid symmetry, offset shit
+  - horizontal cards
+    - great for smaller screens where scroll is done vertically
+  - split screens
+    - great for large screens
+    - break up big blocks of content, where each sdie of the screen is dedicated to differnet parts of the same content, e.g header + image vs paragraph text
 .
 ```js
   // general css